Tatsuyama, Shizuoka

 Tatsuyama (龍山村, Tatsuyama-mura) was a village located in Iwata District, Shizuoka Prefecture, Japan.

+Population

 At the time of its merger, the village had an estimated population of 1,123 and a density of 16 persons per km2.
 The total area was 70.23 km2.

+History

 On July 1, 2005, Tatsuyama, along with the cities of Tenryū and Hamakita, the town of Haruno (from Shūchi District), the towns of Hosoe, Inasa and Mikkabi (all from Inasa District), the towns of Misakubo and Sakuma (all from Iwata District), and the towns of Maisaka and Yūtō (both from Hamana District), was merged into the expanded city of Hamamatsu.

-It was the last village within Shizuoka Prefecture.
+Prior to the merge, Tatsuyama was the last village within Shizuoka Prefecture.
 It is now part of Tenryū-ku, Hamamatsu City.